 In the open pop-up window, read the terms and conditions of participation in the test program and click the “Accept” button.

-A menu will open with the “Manage” and “Find in Store” buttons.
+A menu with the “Manage” and “Find in Store” buttons will open.
 Click the first one, and in the pop-up window, choose Minecraft for Windows 10 RTX Beta:

 All that’s left is to click the “Done” confirmation button.